ericausente/f5-client-cert-via-http-header/README.md

-Attach the following Irule to the virtual server.
+### Attach the following Irule to the virtual server.
+The iRule is configured on the F5 system to extract the client certificate from the SSL handshake and insert it into the HTTP header for forwarding to the pool members.

 ```
 when RULE_INIT {